web-infra-dev/awesome-rspack/README.md

 - [@rsbuild/plugin-image-compress](https://github.com/rspack-contrib/rsbuild-plugin-image-compress): Compress the image assets.
 - [@rsbuild/plugin-mdx](https://github.com/rspack-contrib/rsbuild-plugin-mdx): Provide support for MDX.
 - [@rsbuild/plugin-node-polyfill](https://github.com/rspack-contrib/rsbuild-plugin-node-polyfill): Used to inject polyfills of Node core modules in the browser side.
-- [@rsbuild/plugin-lightningcss](https://rsbuild.dev/plugins/list/plugin-lightningcss): Used to use LightningCSS as CSS transformer and minimizer.
-- [@rsbuild/plugin-source-build](https://rsbuild.dev/plugins/list/plugin-source-build): This plugin is designed for the monorepo scenario.
+- [@rsbuild/plugin-source-build](https://github.com/rspack-contrib/rsbuild-plugin-source-build): This plugin is designed for the monorepo scenario.
 It supports referencing source code from other subdirectories and performs build and hot update.
 - [@rsbuild/plugin-stylus](https://rsbuild.dev/plugins/list/plugin-stylus): Use Stylus as the CSS preprocessor.
-- [@rsbuild/plugin-check-syntax](https://rsbuild.dev/plugins/list/plugin-check-syntax): Used to analyze the syntax compatibility of artifacts, to see if there are any advanced syntaxes that may cause compatibility issues.
+- [@rsbuild/plugin-check-syntax](https://github.com/rspack-contrib/rsbuild-plugin-check-syntax): Used to analyze the syntax compatibility of artifacts, to see if there are any advanced syntaxes that may cause compatibility issues.
 - [@rsbuild/plugin-css-minimizer](https://github.com/rspack-contrib/rsbuild-plugin-css-minimizer): Used to customize CSS minimizer, switch to [cssnano](https://cssnano.co/) or other tools for CSS compression.
 - [@rsbuild/plugin-typed-css-modules](https://github.com/rspack-contrib/rsbuild-plugin-typed-css-modules): Generate TypeScript declaration files for CSS Modules.
 - [@rsbuild/plugin-pug](https://github.com/rspack-contrib/rsbuild-plugin-pug): Provides support for the Pug template engine.